Rolex Explorer II, ref 226570 (Black dial)

-Key features
+Key points:

-- Bezel: It features a fixed, brushed stainless steel bezel with engraved black 24-hour numerals.
+• Bezel: It features a fixed, brushed stainless steel bezel with engraved black 24-hour numerals.
 This fixed bezel is a key differentiator from the rotating bezels found on the Rolex GMT-Master II.

-- Hands: A standout orange, arrow-shaped 24-hour hand points to the bezel’s 24-hour scale.
+• Hands: A standout orange, arrow-shaped 24-hour hand points to the bezel’s 24-hour scale.
 This hand allows you to track a second time zone or serve as a day/night indicator.

-- Movement: The Calibre 3285 movement offers a 70-hour power reserve and a precision of -2/+2 seconds per day.
-The movement incorporates the more efficient Chronergy escapement for improved performance. and also includes a Paramagnetic blue Parachrom hairspring and high-performance Paraflex shock absorbers
+• Movement: The Calibre 3285 movement offers a 70-hour power reserve and a precision of -2/+2 seconds per day.
+The movement incorporates the more efficient Chronergy escapement for improved performance. and also includes a Paramagnetic blue Parachrom hairspring and high-performance Paraflex shock absorbers.

-- Bracelet: It comes on a three-piece link Oyster bracelet with an Oysterlock safety clasp and the Easylink comfort extension link, allowing for tool-free 5mm adjustments.
+• Bracelet: It comes on a three-piece link Oyster bracelet with an Oysterlock safety clasp and the Easylink comfort extension link, allowing for tool-free 5mm adjustments.

 Pros and cons.